canonical/checkbox/checkbox-ng/docs/profiles.rst

     characters)``.
 (GUI only)

 submission/secure_id
-    Preconfigured secure_id to fill in the text field (GUI only).
-For text mode, transport/secure_id is used instead.
+    Preconfigured secure_id to fill in the text field.

 submission/ok_btn_text
     The label for the "Send" button. ``Submit Results`` (default) or